6 Healthy Sleep Habits For The Whole Family

 #4 | Stay hydrated

 We all know how tempting that 2pm cup of coffee can be, but consuming caffeine in the afternoon can have a negative effect on sleep.
+(See our list of snacks to avoid before bed.)
 Instead of coffee, opt for a large glass of water or an herbal tea instead.
 While drinking water can seem a little boring, you can add frozen berries, lemon or cucumber for a refreshing tasty alternative that’s just as hydrating!

 #5 | Create a relaxing environment